UK Tax

 You then face the burden of completing a UK tax return, reclaiming the tax, and waiting months for repayment, every year.

-Step-by-Step: How to Apply for an NT Code
+How to Apply for a NT Code

 Common Mistakes That Cost Expats Thousands